 - Before you begin to prep, bring 2 quarts of water in a large stockpot to a slow simmer.
 You'll want to have this ready to cook your noodles later.

 - Peel and devein shrimp, leaving the tails on for presentation.
 Dry with paper towel and arrange them on a plate to season later.

 - Look through clams to make sure they are alive and fresh, using your sense of smell to detect any dead clams.
 This should also be done at the market when buying your product.

 - Season the shrimp on both sides with salt and pepper.
-Add about 2T oil (I use vegetable or canola) to a deep saute pan or wok and set the heat to medium-high.
+Add about 2T oil (I use vegetable or canola) to a deep frypan and set the heat to medium-high.
 Once the oil barely begins to smoke, carefully place your shrimp into the pan.
 Sear until you see the shrimp begin to turn white and a crust has formed around the edges.
 Flip and repeat.
 You don’t need to cook the shrimp all the way through here because we'll be cooking them in the broth later.
 Remove the shrimp onto a paper towel lined plate.

 - In the same pan, add your sausage and cook over medium heat until golden brown on both sides.
 The edges should be crispy but not blackened.

 - Leaving the sausages in the pan, add the shallots, garlic, ginger, and jalapeno, stirring to incorporate.
 Season these aromatics lightly with salt.

 - Once the vegetables have caramelized, add the chili flakes and cook for a few seconds.

 - Gently add the clams into the pan and stir them into the aromatics.